Contracts, Dues, and Eligibility

 Because graduate students are admitted to Cornell as students (not hired as employees) and attend Cornell as part of their academic education and training, it is possible that there will be disagreements about what topics are eligible for negotiation and bargaining on terms and conditions of employment for graduate assistants on Policy 1.3 appointments, in which their teaching and research experiences are key components of their education.
 The U-UCRREA recognizes that issues involving the academic mission of the University lie outside the scope of bargaining as defined by the NLRA, such as admissions requirements for graduate programs, students’ academic standing or progress, matters pertaining to degree requirements, and matters pertaining to course assignments, teaching methods, and curricula.

-The amici brief filed by a group of Ivy League and other universities in the Columbia University case before the National Labor Relations Board describes some of these potential uncertainties about the limited scope of bargaining on terms and conditions of employment for graduate assistants versus the broader scope of academic program requirements, research activity, and other academic matters.
+The amici brief filed by a group of Ivy League and other universities in the Columbia University case considered by the National Labor Relations Board describes some of these potential uncertainties about the limited scope of bargaining on terms and conditions of employment for graduate assistants versus the broader scope of academic program requirements, research activity, and other academic matters.

 2. Can I see the proposed contract, including the list of terms and conditions of employment, before I vote?